Gateway Arch: Modes of ascent

 There are three modes of transportation up the arch: two sets of 1,076-step emergency stairs (one per leg), a 12-passenger elevator to the 372 ft height, and a tram in each leg.

-Each tram is a chain of eight cylindrical, five-seat compartments with a small window on the doors.
+Each tram is a chain of eight cylindrical, five-seat compartments with glass doors.
 As each tram has a capacity of 40 passengers and there are two trams, 80 passengers can be transported at one time, with trams departing from the ground every 10 minutes.
-The cars swing like Ferris-wheel cars as they ascend and descend the arch.
+The compartments (capsules) rotate like Ferris-wheel cars as they ascend and descend the arch on rails.
 This fashion of movement gave rise to the idea of the tram as "half-Ferris wheel and half-elevator."
 The trip to the top takes four minutes, and the trip down takes three minutes.

 Because of a lack of funds in March 1962, the NPS did not accept bids for the arch's internal train system and considered discarding the idea.
 In May 1962, the Bi-State Development Agency proposed that it issue revenue bonds to obtain the required funds.
 The Department of the Interior and Bi-State entered into an agreement where Bi-State would construct and operate the tram.
 Bi-State would have to raise $1,977,750 for the construction of the tram system.
 It retired the bonds by setting a $1 riding fee to the top.

 Bi-State put in $3.3 million revenue bonds and has operated the tram system since.
 The tram in the north leg entered operation in June 1967, but visitors were forced to endure three-hour-long waits until April 21, 1976, when a reservation system was put in place.
 The south tram was completed by March 1968.
 Commemorative pins were awarded to the first 100,000 passengers.
 As of 2007, the trams have traveled 250000 mi, conveying more than 25 million passengers.